mistermicheels/learning-notes/processes-techniques/Trunk-Based-Development.md

 ## Trunk Based Development and Continuous Delivery/Deployment

 - *Continuous Delivery*: Commits that build successfully are automatically deployed to a quality assurance or acceptance testing environment.
+  - You will likely need several QA/UAT environments, each with different rules regarding frequency of deployment.
+Some of them might even temporarily be "reserved" for various reasons.
 - *Continuous Deployment*: Commits that build successfully are actually pushed all the way to production.
   - Some large tech companies are doing this
-  - Note that this requires very extensive checking as part of the build process.
+  - Note that this requires very extensive checking as part of the build process, as well as the use of techniques like [Feature flags](./Feature-flags.md) to gain control over the extent to which new features are turned on in production

 ## Releases